-Before knowing how toppers prepare for CAT, let’s know their section wise score and overall score.
+Before knowing how toppers prepare for CAT, let’s know their section-wise score and overall score.
 Despite being a volunteer in various societies of college or being a working professional, nothing stopped these toppers to achieve their dream.
-The table below mentions the section wise scores of toppers, through which you can assess on how much you need to score to get the desired percentile in CAT.
+The table below mentions the section-wise scores of toppers, through which you can assess how much you need to score to get the desired percentile in CAT.

 CAT 2019 Toppers